Seacliff Lunatic Asylum: Faults

 Structural problems began to manifest themselves even before the first building was completed, and in 1887, only three years after the opening of the main block, a major landslide occurred – predicted as a risk by the surveyors – and affected a temporary building.

 Problems with the design's stability could no longer be ignored even at the time, and in 1888 an enquiry into the collapse was set up.
 In February of that year, realising that he could be in legal trouble, Lawson applied to the enquiry to be allowed counsel to defend him.
 During the enquiry all involved in the construction – including the contractor, the head of the Public Works Department, the projects clerk of works and Lawson himself – gave evidence to support their competence.
 The enquiry decided that it was the architect who carried the ultimate responsibility, and Lawson was found both 'negligent and incompetent'.
 This may be considered an unreasonable finding as the nature of the site's underlying bentonite clays was beyond contemporary knowledge of soil mechanics, with Lawson singled out to bear the blame (but this disregards the fact that the site's problems had been pointed out by the surveyors).
 As New Zealand was at this time suffering an economic recession, Lawson found himself virtually unemployable.

 The main block survived until 1959, when it was demolished because of further earth movement.

 Treatment

-Treatment of the patients at Seacliff, whether insane, intellectually disabled or held in the institution for what would today be classed as simply being difficult, was often very callous, or even outright cruel, a feature of many mental asylums of the times.
-Janet Frame, a famous New Zealand writer, was held at the asylum during the 1940s and wrongly diagnosed as a schizophrenic.
+Treatment of the patients at Seacliff, whether insane, intellectually disabled or held in the institution for what would today be classed as simply being difficult, was often very callous, even cruel, a feature of many mental asylums of the times.
+Janet Frame, a writer, was held at the asylum during the 1940s and wrongly diagnosed as a schizophrenic.
 In her autobiography, she recalled that: